publiccodenet/about/organization/annual-reports/financial-report-2022.md

 **Currencies**

-Items included in the financial statements of the company are valued with due regard for the currency in the economic environment in which the company carries out most of its activities (the functional currency).
-The financial statements are denominated in euros; this is both the functional currency and presentation currency of the company.
+Items included in the financial statements of Foundation for Public Code Vereniging are valued with due regard for the currency in the economic environment in which the association carries out most of its activities (the functional currency).
+The financial statements are denominated in euros; this is both the functional currency and presentation currency of Foundation for Public Code Vereniging.

 **General principles**

-The financial statements are drawn up in accordance with the provisions of Title 9, Book 2, of the Dutch Civil Code and the Dutch Accounting Standards applicable to fundraising organizations (Richtlijn 650 Fondsenwervende organisaties as published by the Dutch Accounting Standards Board ('Raad voor de Jaarverslaggeving') as set out in “RJ-Uiting 2016-13)”.
+The financial statements are drawn up in accordance with the provisions of Title 9, Book 2, of the Dutch Civil Code and the Dutch Accounting Standards applicable to fundraising organizations (Richtlijn 650 Fondsenwervende organisaties as published by the Dutch Accounting Standards Board ('Raad voor de Jaarverslaggeving').

 Assets and liabilities are generally valued at historical cost, production cost or at fair value at the time of acquisition.